JustineWeb/pds/README.md

 This project was originally a research project on the Wavenet neural network architecture from Google.
 We have decided to follow another path and focus on an other paper on music classification : End-to-end learning for music audio tagging at scale.

+In this repository you can find a folder named "python_files", which organizes the functions used into several files depending on their use.
+All code related to experiments is in the jupyter notebook "PDS_final.ipynb".

 Installation setup in the environment (python 3.6) pip install librosa